 - Caller check verifies the instruction that was used to make a call.
 For instance, many ROP gadgets induce calls using the RET instruction rather than the CALL instruction.

 - Execution flow simulation detects unwanted behavior that can be caused by ROP gadgets.

 - Stack verification allows you to check whether a stack has pivoted from the real stack to a fake one, thereby prevent malicious code from being executed.
-You can find more information on how to defend against ROP attacks in our article about ROP exploit protection.

 It’s necessary to define what to test and how to test antivirus software.
 Knowing what to test and how to test it is important if you want to ensure good coverage and avoid spending your time on unnecessary details.